Rajat-Kumar-Goyal/CTFs_Walkthroughs/README.md

-# picoCTF
+# Some CTFs

-Some picoCTF Web Exploitation Challenges Writeups 🤞
+Some CTFs Challenges Writeups from various sites and will be updated frequently 🤞